keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 #### Install the CLI on Apple M1 Machines

-To install the Astronomer CLI on a machine with an [Apple M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/), you must use Homebrew.
-Because the Astronomer CLI does not yet have an ARM64 build, installing it via Homebrew on a machine with an Apple M1 chip requires a few additional steps:
+To install the Astronomer Software CLI on a machine with an [Apple M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/), you must use Homebrew.
+Because the Astronomer Software CLI does not yet have an ARM64 build, installing it via Homebrew on a machine with an Apple M1 chip requires a few additional steps:

 1. Run the following command to install the x86_64 version of Homebrew: